 Take the train to the Blue Mountains

-The train ticket will set you back between $11-17 depending on whether you travel off-peak or not.
-You can visit for just $2.60 on a Sunday but be aware, this is very popular, and you might find yourself without a seat on the way home.
+The train ticket will set you back between $12-17 return depending on whether you travel off-peak or not.
+You can visit for just $8.15 return on a Sunday, but be aware, this is very popular, and you might find yourself without a seat on the way home.

-Going by car
+Going to the Blue Mountains by car

-Best by far way to visit the mountains is befriend a local or long lost relative and get them to take you if you have family or friends here and they offer to show you around accept!
+Best by far way to visit the mountains is befriend a local or long-lost relative and get them to take you if you have family or friends here and they offer to show you around accept!
 You can stop off at Featherdale Wildlife Park for a close encounter with a koala or kangaroo on the way when you travel up by car.